ebelinski/swiftly/_guides/async-await.md

 ### Use `Task` outside of an async context

-Calling an `async` function from a synchronous context requires must be done in a `Task`, which ironicallly uses a closure:
+Calling an `async` function from a synchronous context requires must be done in a `Task`:

 ```swift
 Task {